 The authors of this paper created a list of therapies with anti-EBV effects.

-Below are clinical trials looking at tenofovir for treatment of MS.
+Below are clinical trials looking at tenofovir and other antiviral agents for treatment of MS.

 Effects of Antiviral Therapies on Epstein-Barr Virus Replication